-You will be taught in a research led environment through a combination of lectures, tutorials, practical classes, coursework and extended projects which enhance your knowledge of the subject area and provide you with the skills to embark on a career in the field of Biomedical Sciences.
-In Part III you will undertake an independent research project which will prepare you well for your final year where you will be expected to undertake an extended research project in our research labs under the supervision of one of our academics.
+You will be taught in a research-led environment through a combination of lectures, tutorials, practical classes, coursework and extended projects which enhance your knowledge of the subject area and provide you with the skills to embark on a career in the field of Biomedical Sciences.
 Throughout the programme you will undertake independent reading both to supplement and consolidate the taught material and to broaden your knowledge and understanding of Biomedical Sciences.
+Sciences.